 Izaya: My parents are completely ordinary people.
 Except for when it comes to the taste in children's names, that is.

-In either a Daredevil or Spider-Man comic book, when Foggy Nelson and Flash Thompson's respective girlfriends introduced them at a restaurant, both of them thought of this trope (but didn't say anything), unaware that the other goes by a nickname rather than their real first name:
+- In either a Daredevil or Spider-Man comic book, when Foggy Nelson and Flash Thompson's respective girlfriends introduced them at a restaurant, both of them thought of this trope (but didn't say anything), unaware that the other goes by a nickname rather than their real first name (Franklin and Eugene, respectively):

-In The Desert Peach, the real name of Rosen Kavalier (the lover of the main character) is 'Melvin Gonville Ramsbottom'.
+- In The Desert Peach, the real name of Rosen Kavalier (the lover of the main character) is 'Melvin Gonville Ramsbottom'.
 His mother was a German prostitute, his father was an English customer.
-Leads to the following conversation when the big secret is revealed (slightly paraphrased)...
+This leads to the following conversation when the big secret is revealed (slightly paraphrased)...

 Rosen: It was my father's name!
 Got a problem with that?